NFTs for Photographers:

 My First NFT!

-While I wait and try to get on one of the curated platforms, I decided to go ahead and mint my first NFT on an open platform.
+I decided to go ahead and mint my first NFT on an open platform.
 If I was going to go all in with NFTs, I think I would have chosen Mintable because creating your own store with 50 NFTs included is the most cost effective way.

 I have no idea what is going to happen with it.
 It doesn’t really matter to me if it sells or not.
 I just went through this process to learn what it is all about because, as I said, I think this is the future of digital art.